 AREAS OF SPECIALIZATION

-To pursue an undergraduate course in chemical engineering, candidates should be 10+2 pass with 50% marks in physics, chemistry and mathematics from recognized Board examination.
+To pursue an undergraduate course in chemical engineering, candidates should have passed 10+2 with 50% marks in physics, chemistry and mathematics from recognized Board examination.
 Most of the colleges offer admission on the basis of score obtained in national/state level entrance test like JEE main and JEE advanced.

 To pursue a postgraduate course in chemical engineering, candidates should have Bachelor’s degree in chemical engineering/Bachelor in Technology in chemical engineering from recognized University.